Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

     - RSS - Rapid Scan Service - The top third of the Earth is transmitted every 5 minutes
     - FES - Full Earth Scan - The whole earth is scanned every 15 mintues, only enabled during eclipse sason

-> Reception note: The minimal dish size is speculative, but it has been received using a 3 metre dish and custom aplifier before.
+> Reception note: The minimal dish size is speculative due to insufficient data, but it has been received using a 3 metre dish and custom aplifier before.

 > These satellites used to transmit a much stronger LRIT signal which contained five channels along with rebroadcasted GOES data, but the broadcast was [discontinued in 2018](https://web.archive.org/web/20170318043205/https://www.eumetsat.int/website/home/News/DAT_3247528.html).